tbsounddesigns/cuebilt/README.md

 **https://tbsounddesigns.com**

-### Buy me a coffee?
+### Buy me a coffee? ☕️
 **This project is made with love from NYC to all designers who use QLab.** You are free to use the software or the source code as you see fit.
-If you appreciate this work and want to support it, **please consider buying Tyler a decaf mocha.** :) **https://buymeacoffee.com/tbsounddesigns**
+If you appreciate this work and want to support it, **please consider buying Tyler a mocha.** ❤️ **https://buymeacoffee.com/tbsounddesigns**

 ## How to export your spreadsheet as a TSV
 ### Google Sheets